-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. √ Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. ✓ Home-delivered meals √ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments). ✓ Non-routine dental care Dental services provided through Delta Dental.
-Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
-Orthopedic or therapeutic shoes for people with, diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions

+any condition conditions

+Custodial care is personal care that does not require the ✓

+continuing attention of trained

+medical or paramedical

+personnel, such as care that

+helps you with activities of

+daily living, such as bathing or

+dressing.

+Experimental medical and ✓

+surgical procedures, equipment May be covered by Original

+and medications.
+Medicare under a Medicare-

+Experimental procedures and items are those items and approved clinical research study or

+procedures determined by by our plan.

+Original Medicare to not be (See Chapter 3, Section 5 for more

+generally accepted by the information on clinical research

+medical community. studies.)

+Fees charged for care by your

+immediate relatives or •

+members of your household.

+Full-time nursing care in your ✓

+home. •

+Home-delivered meals $\checkmark$

+Homemaker services include ✓

+basic household assistance,

+including light housekeeping

+or light meal preparation.

+Naturopath services (uses ✓

+natural or alternative treatments).

+Non-routine dental care 1

+Tron Touring dental care Dental services provided through

+Delta Dental.

+Orthopedic shoes or supportive √

+devices for the feet Shoes that are part of a leg brace and

+I are included in the cost of the brace.

+Orthopedic or therapeutic shoes for

+people with, diabetic foot disease.